 Day 6: San Luis Valley → Aspen

 I spent the morning at Joyful Journey, soaking in the various pools while taking in the stunning views of the surrounding mountains.
 In the afternoon I drove to Aspen, arriving in town at aperitivo hour.
 I checked out some of the local spots to eat and drink, before exploring some camping spots I had saved ahead of time.
 Aspen, like a lot of Colorado, is notoriously tricky for car camping, but I found a great, seemingly legal spot in town and wasn’t bothered overnight.
-My tips are; arrive after dark, park legally (check you are obeying the street signs), put up the heatshield window coverings included in your VanCraft Sprinter, and stay inside the van as much as possible so you don’t draw attention, and you *should* be fine!
+My tips are: arrive after dark, park legally (check you are obeying the street signs), put up the heatshield window coverings included in your VanCraft Sprinter, and stay inside the van as much as possible so you don’t draw attention, and you *should* be fine!

 Day 7: Skiing Aspen Snowmass (Buttermilk mountain) + a local hike

 Waking up in Aspen to fresh snow falling was a lovely surprise!
 I headed straight for Buttermilk resort to make the most of it.
 There was plenty of free parking right at the entrance to the resort, so I parked, geared up and headed in.
 Buttermilk was a dream for me as a beginner.
-There were heaps of fun green runs, providing plenty of challenge and opportunity to build confidence without getting bored.
+There were heaps of fun green runs, providing plenty of challenges and opportunities to build confidence without getting bored.
 Mountain Collective gives you access to all the Snowmass resorts, so if you’re more advanced there are even more options for you to try out.
 I skied all day with a break for lunch at the Cliffhouse on the mountain.
 The crowds cleared out in the afternoon, so I had the slopes pretty much to myself by the end of the day which was awesome!

 After skiing I went for a drive and stumbled on a local hiking spot, so naturally I had to try it out.
-While I was hiking, the snow started rolling in again, so I headed back to the van and drove to my camping spot for the night, a great secluded spot by the river about 10 mins outside of Aspen.
+While I was hiking, the snow started rolling in again, so I headed back to the van and drove to my camping spot for the night, a great secluded spot by the river about 10 minutes outside of Aspen.
 It was such a cute spot, I couldn’t believe no-one was camping there already!
 I settled in, made dinner in the van and got a very peaceful night’s sleep to the sound of the river rolling by.

 Day 8: Skiing Aspen (Day 2)